DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - Tailoring ensures that assessment methods are appropriate to the systems, services, and other assets that are being validated and is the best answer here.
       - The tailoring process refers to modifying a list of controls to align with the organization's mission.
 One way it does so is by modifying control parameters, such as changing the account lockout threshold.
 While tailoring includes scoping, assigning different values for controls only apples to tailoring.
 Tailoring is done after selecting a baseline.
   - 🔴**Scoping**: limiting the general baseline recommendations by removing those that do not apply; part of the tailoring process and refers to reviewing a list of baseline 📝security controls and 📝selecting only those controls that apply to the systems you're trying to protect
+    - Scoping is similar to tailoring but, instead of altering standards, a business would 📝completely remove the standards that are not needed.
     - Scoping is reviewing and selecting initial security controls for a new information system.
     - scoping processes eliminate controls that are recommended in a baseline
     - Scoping is specifically used to remove controls from a suggested baseline.